Major maintenance works: Marlow Bridge

 About the works

-We'll start an extensive programme of restoration and improvements to Marlow Bridge (which is a Grade I listed structure) in spring 2025.
+We have started an extensive programme of restoration and improvements to Marlow Bridge (which is a Grade I listed structure).

 These are routine works, with the last major works completed between 1965 and 1966.